A Compilation of Georgia Resources

-Many Georgia residents lack the means to arrange for or pay for a simple dignified funeral.
-In the worst case the body of the deceased remains unclaimed until a local government steps in under the requirement of Georgia law and arranges for an “indigent” burial or cremation, historically referred to as “pauper” burials.
+Many Georgia residents lack the financial means to arrange for or pay for a simple, dignified funeral.
+In the most difficult cases, the deceased’s body remains unclaimed until a local government intervenes, as required by Georgia law, to arrange an indigent burial or cremation—historically known as a “pauper’s burial.”

-FCAGa has launched a project to help funeral consumers contact local officials assigned by state law to provide a dignified burial or cremation for those unable to pay and with no kin to handle their affairs after death.
+FCAGa is reviewing how funeral consumers contact local officials assigned by state law to provide a dignified burial or cremation for those unable to pay and with no kin to handle their affairs after death.
+We will update our progress here from time to time as new information becomes available.
+Follow our progress by signing up to receive our email updates.

 Neglected grave site with an old wooden cross grave marker overgrown with foliage